 For example, we have a schedule that we are told to compress for.
 Here, for simplicity, we have only 12 days and us to need to compress it for three days.
 We will keep the resources as constant in fast-tracking but make activities in parallel as I have shown in the below picture.

 Employing this technique will result in increased chances of risk and rework as two or more activities will be done at the same time.
 So ultimately we as a project manager will have to decide which technique to be used based on the nature and criticality of a project.

-During the planning phase of a real-time project it may seem impossible to work on activities in parallel but it is necessary to think out of the box and you may find to the solution even for the most critical problems.
-Now in the above example, we are assuming that the resources on the activities are different hence we can go for the parallel activity.
+During the planning phase of a real-time project, it may seem impossible to work on activities in parallel.
+Still, it is necessary to think out of the box, and you may find to the solution even for the most critical problems.
+Now in the above example, we are assuming that the resources on the activities are different; hence we can go for the parallel operation.

 So to summarize, following are step by step guideline for Fast-tracking technique

 - Define the goals expected from fast-tracking of a given project

 - Analyze project plan to define interlinked milestones/activities